pyfyre/pyfyre/README.md

 ```

 ### Create an App
-To create a Web App, go to the folder where you want PyNani to install in then go to CMD or command line and type:
+To create a Web App, go to the folder where you want PyFyre to install in then go to CMD or command line and type:
 ```
 pynani.py create-app <App_Name>
 ```